foxriver76/ioBroker.ocpp/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**
+* (foxriver76) we now support wallboxes with multiple connectors __The structure of the datapoints has changed to support wallboxes with multiple connectors.
+Please delete states once and adjust your scripts!__

 ### 0.7.0 (2022-09-21)
 * (foxriver76) we have introduced a state to sepcify if chargeLimit is in watts or ampere